ithacadsa/ithacadsa.github.io/committees.md

 DSA is a big-tent socialist organization, not a political party.
-Our electoral committee plans how best to support local and state politicians who will work to implement socialist projects. **In 2020, we are organizing to support the Sanders campaign for president.
-If you would like to get involved, please send us an email.**
+Our electoral committee plans how best to support local and state politicians who will work to implement socialist projects.

 Ithaca DSA’s members have recently held training workshops on local election rules and practices.
 We’re collaborating with potential candidates and building